-All hail this multitasking, anti-ageing, balancing vitamin.
+All hail this multitasking, anti-ageing, balancing ingredient.

 What is Vitamin A?

-What the heck is with all the names?
+What the Heck is with All the Names?

 Within this family, there are several subsets: ‘Retinoids’ is the general term when referring to prescription-strength topicals such as Tretinoin or Retin-A, Tazarotene (referred to as Tazorac), or Adapalene (referred to as Differin).